 Whether you’re going for a couples vacation, sibling trip, friend holiday or even a solo adventure there are plenty of reasons why Disneyland is not just for kids.
 Although Disneyland Paris is smaller and so a little more geared towards children than some of the other parks like Disney world Florida there are still plenty of thrill rides.
 Walt Disney himself once said ‘Growing old is mandatory, but growing up is optional’ so, in that spirit, there are more than enough rides for adults in Disneyland Paris too.

-Read on to see my list of the best rides for adults found in Disneyland Paris.
+Read on to see my list of the best Disneyland Paris rides for adults.

 *Disclosure* This post may contain affiliate links which means we get a small amount of commission on purchases made through our links at no extra cost to yourself.
 However, we would never recommend something we have not tried and loved ourselves and all opinions are our own.